Coordinating entity for the Illinois & Michigan Canal National Heritage Corridor

 It’s the 30th Anniversary of the Nation’s FIRST Heritage Area — The Illinois and Michigan Canal National Heritage Corridor.
 Join us in celebrating this milestone over the coming year.
 Sign up for E-Invitations to receive updates on upcoming events!

-Come join us for seasonal and Christmas events in the Canal Corridor: December Events
+Start filling out next year’s calendar!
+Come join us for events in the Canal Corridor: 2015 Dinner Lectures